 - If you are unable to apply online or need to fax a document you do not have in electronic form, view the following link for information regarding an Alternate Application .

 - Permanent Change of Station (PCS) allowances may be authorized, subject to the provisions of the Joint Travel Regulations and an agency determination that a PCS move is in the Government Interest.

-- This position offers a $5,000 recruitment bonus to individuals who are newly appointed.
-You are considered newly appointed if this is your first appointment as a Federal Government civilian employee or if you have a minimum of a 90 day break in service from a previous Federal civilian position.
-You may qualify with a break in service of less than 90 days only if your previous Federal civilian appointment was a time-limited or NOT a permanent appointment.
-Your recruitment bonus will be made in one lump sum of $5,000, after you have entered on duty.
-This bonus requires a one year service obligation to the Army Reserve Military Technician Program.
-If you fail to serve the specified period, you may be subject to repay the agency recruitment incentive.
+- This position offers a $10,000 recruitment bonus to individuals who are newly appointed as civilians in the Federal Government.
+You are considered newly appointed if this is your first appointment as a civilian employee in the Federal Government or if you have a minimum of a 90-day break in service from a previous Federal civilian position.
+You may qualify with a break in service of less than 90 days only if your previous Federal civilian appointment was a time-limited or not permanent appointment.
+Your recruitment bonus will be made in four payments of $2,500.
+You receive the first payment when you enter on duty, second payment at your first year anniversary, third payment at second year anniversary, and fourth payment at third year anniversary.
+To accept this recruitment bonus, you are required to make a four year service obligation to the Army Reserve Military Technician Program.
+If you fail to serve the specified period, you may be subject to repay the agency the recruitment incentive.